 LACIS Film Series

-In March, our annual series co-sponsored by the UW’s department of Latin American, Caribbean, and Iberian Studies presents two highly acclaimed new movies and two restorations.
+In March, our annual series co-sponsored by the UW’s Latin American, Caribbean, and Iberian Studies program presents two highly acclaimed new movies and two restorations.
 From Argentina, we are proud to present the first area theatrical showing of Lucrecia Martel’s film festival favorite Zama and a new 35mm print of the 1953 thriller Los Tallos Amargos (part of our UCLA preservation series).
 From Cuba comes a beautiful new 4K DCP of Humberto Solás’ classic Lucia and, from Brazil, Vazante, a 19th century slave story from first-time director Daniela Thomas.
 Special thanks to our colleagues at UW LACIS: Alberto Vargas, Sarah Wells.

 - Fri., Mar.
 2 | 7:00 PM4070 Vilas Hall